TypeCellOS/BlockNote/packages/website/docs/docs/quickstart.md

 You might notice that in previous examples, we've been calling `useBlockNote` with an empty object (`{}`).
 This object represents the editor options, which can be used to customize the editor's menus and behaviour.

-To find out more about BlockNote editor options and menu customization, visit [Customizing the Editor](editor.md).
+To find out more about BlockNote editor options and menu customization, visit [Customizing the Editor](/docs/editor).

 ### Interacting with the Editor Using Code

-You also access and manipulate blocks in the editor programmatically using the BlockNote API.
+You also access and manipulate blocks in the editor programmatically with different editor functions.

-To find out more about Blocks, the BlockNote API and manipulating the editor using code, visit [Introduction to Blocks](blocks.md).
+To find out more about blocks, editor functions and manipulating the editor using code, visit [Introduction to Blocks](/docs/blocks).